2cv001/3D_printer_3mf_workflow/README.md

 ## Technical Notes

-    • The macro modifies ViewObject.Deviation and ViewObject.Angle before export

     • .3mf files are used instead of .stl to retain print metadata

     • Compatible with most slicers that support .3mf: Cura, PrusaSlicer, OrcaSlicer, Bambu Studio, etc.